nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

     classDiagram
-        Representation Rule <|-- Role Based Representation Rule : is subclass of Representation Rule <|-- Membership Based Representation Rule : is subclass of
+        Representation Rule <|-- Role Based Representation Rule : is subclass of Representation Rule <|-- Membership Based Representation Rule : is subclass of Agent <|-- Person : is subclass of
+        Agent <|-- Legal Entity : is subclass of

         class Signatory Rights {
             Date of Issue : Date